British Rail Class 488: Gatwick Express

 Immediately after privatisation the Class 488 fleet was used exclusively on Gatwick Express trains.
 They were painted in the Gatwick Express variation of InterCity livery.
 Some sets were later reliveried with Continental Airlines advertisements, including units 488203/04/07/08/10, 488304/05/10/14/19.

 From 2000 onwards, new trains in the form of Class 460 units were introduced to replace the old stock.
 By 2004 just six sets, formed into three 5-car rakes, were still in use with Gatwick Express.
 By January 2005 this had decreased to four sets.
 The sets were used sporadically during early 2005 but their use declined as the Class 460 reliability improved.
 Their final scheduled use was on 28 July following a special trip involving the two remaining Class 73 locomotives.
-They were replaced by two Class 458 units hired from South West Trains.
-They were used a few times after this date for emergency cover, but have now been withdrawn.
+They were replaced by two Class 458 units hired from South West Trains, although these were returned in 2006.

+They were used a few times after this date for emergency cover but were fully withdrawn soon after.

 Network Rail

 After retirement from Gatwick Express several sets were purchased by Network Rail for use as test trains or simply as brake-force runners.
-These sets have been repainted into either the now obsolete Railtrack blue/lime green livery or the new Network Rail yellow livery.
-Two sets, 8307 and 8309, have been reclassified as Class 910 departmental units and renumbered 910002 and 910001 respectively.
-In addition two coaches have been converted for departmental use with Network Rail:
+These sets were repainted into either the now obsolete Railtrack blue/lime green livery or the new Network Rail yellow livery.
+Two sets, 8307 and 8309, were reclassified as Class 910 departmental units and renumbered 910002 and 910001 respectively.
+In addition, two coaches were converted for departmental use with Network Rail: